"Man is the only animal that blushes. Or needs to."

 "You can work metal; build a house; get food?"

-"Priests of the Christ god weren't supposed to have children.
+"Priests weren't supposed to have children.
 I could have them now if I wanted to."

 She nodded, as if accepting something.
 The bread was gone.
 She took him by the hand and brought him to the fire.
-A rug he did not recognize was laid out in front of it.
+A rug he didn’t recognize was laid out in front of it.
 She must have brought it with her.
 She knelt on the rug and gestured that he should too, and then she kissed his hand.
-She seemed to be waiting for something but Peter did not know what.
+She seemed to be waiting for something but Peter didn’t know what.
 The room was very hot and uncomfortable all of a sudden.
 When she went to kiss him on the mouth he turned away.

 "I'm sorry," he said.
 "This is...a kind of mistake.
 I understand the position you're in, but we shouldn't do this."